How to Troubleshoot Missing Books

 - Check the child's birth date to ensure they have not graduated from the program (age 5).

-- Please remember that the USPS may be facing staffing issues and delays may be more frequent during months with federal holidays or weather related delays.
-Our books are sent out as third-class bulk mail, so they may take a little longer since first and second-class mail get priority.
+- Remember that USPS may face staffing issues, which can cause delays, especially during federal holidays or bad weather.
+Our books are sent as third-class bulk mail, which might take longer than first- and second-class mail that gets priority.